lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 plotCounts(dds_new, gene = "ENSG00000142192")
 ```

 - **volcano plot**: it is a type of scatter plot that displays the log2 fold change on the x-axis and the log transformed padj on the y-axis.
-This allows for the visualization of both the magnitude and significance of the changes in gene expression between two conditions.
-Genes that are highly differentially expressed (i.e., have a large log2 fold change) and are statistically significant (i.e., have a low padj) will appear in the top-left or top-right corners of the plot, making it easy to identify the most biologically meaningful changes.
+This allows for the visualisation of both the magnitude and significance of the changes in gene expression between two conditions.
+Genes that are highly differentially expressed (i.e., have a large log2 fold change) and are statistically significant (i.e., have a low padj) will appear in the top-left or top-right corners of the plot making easier to identify the most biologically meaningful changes.

 ```r
 #### Volcano plot ####